Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 4.9.
 Device-oriented repair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Agent iterates components over the affected container or all the containers which have surviving data/parity unit in the need-to-reconstruct parity group.
-These data/parity unit will be read and sent to proper agent where spare space lives, and used to re-compute the lost data `HLD of Copy Machine and Agents <link-required>`__.
+These data/parity unit will be read and sent to proper agent where spare space lives, and used to re-compute the lost data `HLD of Copy Machine and Agents <HLD-of-Copy-Machine-and-Agents>`__.

 4.10.
 SNS repair and layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~